 It was heart-wrenching to read about the lives of prisoners of war.
-Soldiers to prisoners – their lives must have been really bad, isn’t it.
-Although, there weren’t any accounts of torture in this book (thankfully!), their lives were no better.
-Lazying in the sun, food rationing, tunneling, playing cricket or ruggers or baseball in the camp and the plays/acts once in a while.
+Soldiers to prisoners – their lives must have been really bad, isn’t it?
+Although there weren’t any accounts of torture in this book (thankfully!), their lives were no better.
+Lazying in the sun, food rationing, tunnelling, playing cricket or ruggers or baseball in the camp and the plays/acts once in a while.

-It is a well known fact that there were spies during the war.
-The rumor in the camp was that Coutoules was an informant.
+It is a well-known fact that there were spies during the war.
+The rumour in the camp was that Coutoules was an informant.
 So, was he murdered by one of the prisoners?
 Or, did the Italians murder him?
 In that case, they would also know about the tunnel so why didn’t they stop the digging?

 Be it the writing, the suspense, pacing, the plot or the characterization, Gilbert has done an excellent job in keeping his readers hooked on to the story till the end.
 Death in Captivity is one of the best war thriller stories that I have read so far.

 If you love to read stories set in WW2 or locked room mysteries or both, then do read this book and you will not be disappointed.

 By the way, did you have a look at the cover?
 Superb, isn’t it?